rundeck-plugins/job-kill-handler-addon/README.md

 ## Basic Usage

-This add-on allows to track the PIDs of processes executed on a remote node, and the issue a kill command for those PIDs when the job finish.
+This add-on allows to track the PIDs of processes executed on a remote node, and then issue a kill command for those PIDs when the job finish.

 To enable, install the add-on and setup the `Capture Process IDs` log filter on your job.
 This filter will register any PID written to the execution output log according to the configured pattern.